ASFHyP3/mkdocs-asf-theme/README.md

   - auto  # or a specific site URL
 ```

-Likewise, to turn of analytics entirely, make remove the site level `google_analytics`
+Likewise, to turn of analytics entirely, remove the site level `google_analytics`
 configuration and clear the theme one with
 ```yaml
 ```yaml